-Gilbert lives with his grandmother.
+In his home, Gilbert helps by carrying water, gathering firewood and washing clothes.
+He lives with his grandmother.
 His grandmother is sometimes employed as a farmer.
-Gilbert works at home carrying water, gathering firewood and washing clothes.

 As part of Compassion's ministry, Gilbert participates in church activities.
 He is also in high school where his performance is average.
 Soccer, basketball and walking are his favorite activities.